 Pumpkinfest and dragon boat race cancelled

-The Waterford community will not be hosting two major festivals this year.
+The Waterford community will not be holding two major festivals this year.

 Pumpkinfest and the Invasion of the Dragons Dragon Boat Race have been cancelled.